 To give you an idea of what is possible, we have put together a list of inspiring projects completed without the need for planning permission.
+Use our guide to find out more about planning permission, too.
 Find more ways to transform your home without planning permission.

 1. A Californian-style home transformation

 After returning from a trip to Portugal and then California, the owners of this four bedroom house in Blackrock, Dublin, found their home to be dated.
 The couple soon started planning how they could revamp their property internally, sticking to the original footprint so that planning permission wouldn’t be required.

 Find out how to plan and design a kitchen extension to achieve similar successful results.

 2. A courtyard extension to a Victorian property